Porno Valley

 Porno Valley is a documentary series that aired from January 11, 2004 to April 4, 2004.
 This 13 part series follows the Vivid girls for 6 months.
 They present their work, their dreams and the daily life.
 They face the trouble in their relationships resulting out of their work, as well as the glamorous moments in their careers.

 Everyone that has a name in the industry makes its appearance in this series along with some of the most popular girls at the time of production.

 This show is also known under the title Vivid Valley in the UK, where it aired on Sky Television.
-In the US the series aired on Playboy TV and the Independent Film Channel (IFC).
+In the US the series aired on Playboy TV and the Independent Film Channel (IFC), and in Italy it airs on Cielo, and was previously aired on Canale 21.

 Premise

 This documentary series followed girls under contract with Vivid Entertainment.